CLNEulalia/Heroku-Atlas-Deployment/README.md

 words, the link that connects us to the Atlas database) when in production, and the local database at all other times.

-10. In your Node app's `db/connection.js` file, or wherever you have `mongoose.connect()`, add the following...
+10. In your Node app's `db/connection.js` file, we want to use the environment to determine the `mongoURI` for our application to connect to.

+    ```diff
+    - const mongoURI = "mongodb://localhost/book-e"
+    + let mongoURI = "";
+    ```

+    Then, add

     ```js
     if (process.env.NODE_ENV == "production") {
-      mongoose.connect(process.env.DB_URL);
+      mongoURI = process.env.DB_URL;
     } else {
-      mongoose.connect("mongodb://localhost/book-e");
+      mongoURI = "mongodb://localhost/book-e";
     }
     ```

+    The `mongoose.connect` method will stay the same.

-    > NOTE: In the example above, the link to the MongoDB includes the name of
+    > NOTE: In the example above, the link to the MongoDB includes the name of the
-    > the database we are using, which in this case, is `book-e`.
-When using a
+    > database we are using, which in this case, is `book-e`.
+When using a different
-    > different database for your own projects, make sure you include the name
+    > database for your own projects, make sure you include the name of the actual
-    > of the actual database you want to connect.
+    > database you want to connect.

 11. Next, you will need to make a minor change to `index.js`.
 When Heroku starts your app it will automatically assign a port to `process.env.PORT` (an